clawpack/doc/doc/git.rst

 Forking the repository
 ----------------------

-As a first step you should create your own Github account if you do not already have one.
+As a first step you should create your own github account if you do not already have one.
 Follow the instructions after clicking `Create a free account` on the `Pricing and Signup <https://github.com/plans>`_ page of `<https://github.com/>`_.